 With this in mind, limiting your company to in-house branding could also result is some less than optimal situations.
 That very person or team that’s working on your branding could quite frankly, just get bored and lack inspiration to create something new.
-Also, sometimes your best cheerleaders can become blind to everything, but the brand they’re supporting.
+Also, sometimes your best cheerleaders can become blind.
 Not being able to see your brand from an outside perspective will result in missed opportunities for necessary changes or innovation.
 Sometimes shake-ups are needed to take a brand that extra step further.

 In-house branding allows your team to be more versatile.
 Employees can perform different tasks and can be paid at their normal salary.
 This removes the headache of extra budgeting and can encourage your team to strengthen their own skills that could also be used in the future.
 With flexibility comes more situations of accountability though.
 Your team may be able to set their own processes, but this can be contingent on working with other departments and depending on their workflow to get something done.

-The benefits of working with an agency are undeniable in that you’ll have skilled people on hand to work with and not have to bother trying to train someone in house.
-Think developer, designers, or marketers all already with previous experience and a broader skillset.
+The benefits of working with an agency are undeniable in that you’ll have skilled people on hand to work.
+Think developer, designers, or marketers already with previous experience and a broader skillset.
 With that experience comes more exposure to different ideas or methods to apply to your brand.
 Since agencies work with on multiple different projects their teams can bring news ideas and provide fresh perspectives.

 Bringing in an agency to help with your branding can be a less desirable option.
-Since it’s a new person or team of individual you’ll have to bring them up to speed with what your brand is and has done so far.
+Since it’s a new person or team of individual you’ll have to bring them up to speed on what your brand is about and how it has performed so far.
 Picking an agency with experience in your industry is a given.
 Working with an agency also comes at price, not only are you responsible for paying for their service, but certain tasks like redesigns can be costly.

 Agency branding is an easy solution for companies with funding who find themselves with little time and not enough people in their own team to focus on branding.
 Agencies have the wherewithal to set up their own processes, keep to schedules, and reduce costs where possible with minimal guidance from you.
 They’ll also have the expertise to provide constructive feedback about your brands current state and help develop it further.